Kaamar.com

 When creating a new mosaic design, you will be asked to select the mosaic calculation method - we have developed our own specialist algorithms/methods to optimise the selection of tile colours for a variety of image types.

-If the colours in your completed mosaic design just don't look right, try 'Limit Colours'.
+If the colours in your completed mosaic design just don't look right, even on 'Optimise Colours', try 'Limit Colours'.
 This tries to use the "correct" colours (but may use greys where struggling).

 Grout Colour